tanishiking/metals/website/blog/2022-05-27-aluminium.md

 As mentioned in the previous paragraph, Metals can show you documentation in three different places.
 That, however, was true only for Scala 2 previously.
 In this release, we will now show you proper documentation whenever invoking signature help.

-As a remainder, signature help is used to indicate what parameters can be used in a method.
+As a reminder, signature help is used to indicate what parameters can be used in a method.
 It should pop up automatically after writing `(`, but you can also invoke it manually.
 In VS Code that takes the form of `editor.action.triggerParameterHints` command, which can also be bound to a shortcut and by default is.

 ## [MUnit] Test Explorer can find helper methods from parent classes

 MUnit allows to use [helper functions](https://scalameta.org/munit/docs/tests.html#declare-tests-inside-a-helper-function) when declaring tests.
 Very often those helper methods are extracted to some parent classes which are extended by many test suites.
 Now, Metals can find usages of those helper methods and display them in Test Explorer.

 This feature is available for Bloop and SBT 1.7.0-M2 or later.